-Membership of TeraPlast
+Structure of TeraPlast group

 Teraplast SA (or the "Company") is a joint stock company established in 1992.
-The Company's head office is in the "Teraplast Industrial Park", Bistriţa- Năsăud County, Romania.
+The Company's head office is in the Teraplast Industrial Park, Bistrita- Nasaud County, Romania.

-Starting 2 July 2008, Teraplast is listed at the Bucharest Stock Exchange under the symbol TRP.
+Starting 2 July 2008, the Company Teraplast is listed at the Bucharest Stock Exchange under the symbol TRP.